arnelenero/reactorlib/README.md

 ## The Router Outlet

-Admittedly inspired by Angular's approach to router, Reactor Library provides a _router outlet_ component that is a convenient drop-in replacement for `react-router`'s combination of `<Switch>`, `<Route>` and `<Redirect>` components, that adds a couple of neat features as well.
+Admittedly inspired by Angular's approach to routing, Reactor Library provides a _router outlet_ component that is a convenient drop-in replacement for `react-router`'s combination of `<Switch>`, `<Route>` and `<Redirect>` components, that adds a couple of neat features as well.

 ### `<RouterOutlet>`